Cecil B. DeMille: Final works and unrealized projects

 In 1952, DeMille sought approval for a lavish remake of his 1923 silent film The Ten Commandments.
 He went before the Paramount board of directors, which was mostly Jewish-American.
-The members rejected his proposal, even though his last two films, Samson and Delilah and The Greatest Show on Earth, had been record-breaking hits.
-Adolph Zukor convinced the board to change their minds on the grounds of morality.
+The board rejected his proposal, even though his last two films, Samson and Delilah and The Greatest Show on Earth, had been record-breaking hits.
+Adolph Zukor convinced the board to change its mind on the grounds of morality.
 DeMille did not have an exact budget proposal for the project, and it promised to be the most costly in U.S. film history.
-Still, the members unanimously approved it.
+Still, the board unanimously approved it.
 The Ten Commandments, released in 1956, was DeMille's final film.
 It was the longest (3 hours, 39 minutes) and most expensive ($13 million) film in Paramount history.
-Production of The Ten Commandments began in October 1954.
-The Exodus scene was filmed on-site in Egypt with the use of four Technicolor-VistaVision camera filming 12,000 people.
-They continued filming in 1955 in Paris and Hollywood on 30 different sound stages.
-They were even required to expand to RKO sound studios for filming.
-Post-production lasted a year and the film premiered in Salt Lake City.
-Nominated for an Academy Award for Best Picture, it grossed over $80 million, which surpassed the gross of The Greatest Show on Earth and every other film in history, except for Gone with the Wind.
-A unique practice at the time, DeMille offered ten percent of his profit to the crew.
+Production began in October 1954.
+The Exodus scene was filmed on-site in Egypt with four Technicolor-VistaVision cameras filming 12,000 people.
+Filming continued in 1955 in Paris and Hollywood on 30 different sound stages.
+They even expanded to RKO sound studios for filming.
+Post-production lasted a year, and the film premiered in Salt Lake City.
+Nominated for an Academy Award for Best Picture, it grossed over $80 million, which surpassed the gross of The Greatest Show on Earth and every other film in history except Gone with the Wind.
+DeMille offered ten percent of his profit to the crew, a unique practice at the time.